-Nearly half the population say they find keeping up with new technologies challenging and 70% fear a widening digital divide, according to new research released by Norwegian operator Telenor ASA (Nasdaq: TELN).
+Nearly half the population say they find keeping up with new technologies challenging and 70% fear a widening digital divide, according to new research released by Norwegian operator Telenor Group (Nasdaq: TELN).

 CEO Berit Svendsen described these numbers as "alarmingly high."
 Technology development will not slow down so it is essential to provide more training and information on digitization to society, he says in a statement.